Critical Diversity Studies

 He dreamed of one day living in Manhattan after he saw Woody Allen’s version of it.
 He currently resides in Manhattan.

-This forum commemorated coalition-building anniversaries and featured keynote: Christine Chavez.
-Home Grown in California commemorated anniversaries around interracial coalition building and conflict.
-These anniversaries include the 50th anniversary of the UFW (United Farm Workers)/AFL-CIO recognizing the important work of a variety of groups including Mexican and Filipino farm laborers and organizers, the 30th anniversary of the Vincent Chin murder that brought together Asian Americans as a pan-ethnic group, and the 20th anniversary of the Rodney King verdict and events in LA.
+Home Grown in California, the 2nd annual CDS Forum, commemorates anniversaries around interracial coalition building and conflict.
+These anniversaries include the 50th anniversary of the UFW (United Farm Workers)/AFL-CIO, recognizing the important work of coalitions including Mexican and Filipino farm laborers and organizers, the 30th anniversary of the Vincent Chin murder that brought together Asian Americans as a pan-ethnic group, and the 20th anniversary of the Rodney King verdict and events in LA.

 Frank H. Wu began his service as Chancellor & Dean of University of California Hastings College of Law in July 2010.
 He was a member of the faculty at Howard University, the nation’s leading historically black college/university, for a decade.
 He also served as Dean of Wayne State University Law School in his hometown of Detroit, and he has been a visiting professor at George Washington University, University of Maryland, University of Michigan, an adjunct professor at Columbia University, and a teaching fellow at Stanford University.
 Chancellor Wu is the author of Yellow: Race in America Beyond Black and White, which was immediately reprinted in its hardcover edition, and co-author of Race, Rights and Reparation: Law and the Japanese American Internment, which received a major grant from the Civil Liberties Public Education Fund.
 Prior to his academic career, Chancellor Wu held a clerkship with the late U.S. District Judge Frank J. Battisti in Cleveland and practiced law with the firm of Morrison & Foerster in San Francisco.